AberdeenPHP/triviabot/README.md

 You should receive a response from the bot saying your file is loaded.
 Loading large files may require your PHP max_execution_time is set to a larger number, 30 seconds is the default.
 A value of 300 allowed me to load a 350,000 question strong file.

 I have included a file named questions.sql.zip which can be inserted into your database should you wish a pre-populated list of over 160,000 questions to kick you off.
-This includes the example.txt questions.
+This includes the example.txt questions. **Load this file via MySQL not via the** `!trivia load [file]` **command**